-Figure 1 – The Arctic Marine Food Web (Adapted from Darnis et al. 2012).
+Figure 1 – Example of an Arctic Marine Food Web (Adapted from Darnis et al. 2012).

 The Arctic is experiencing some of the most rapid and large scale climate and CO2-related impacts occurring anywhere on the planet.
 Significant ecological changes underway in the Arctic have been documented by the Arctic Council (e.g., AMAP 2012; CAFF 2013; Eamer et al. 2013; PAME 2013a) and many other organizations (e.g., WWF (Sommerkorn and Hassol 2009); IPCC 2013).
-Of particular concern from a marine biodiversity perspective are the climate-related trends of diminishing sea ice; melting permafrost and glaciers and reduced snow cover, resulting in changes in ocean chemistry, releases of methane; a shortened winter ice season; increasing sea surface temperatures; and increased coastal erosion of some shorelines.
+Of particular concern from a marine biodiversity perspective are the climate-related trends of diminishing sea ice, resulting in habitat loss; melting permafrost and glaciers and reduced snow cover, resulting in changes in ocean chemistry; releases of methane; increasing sea surface temperatures; and increased coastal erosion of some shorelines.
 The distribution of many species of flora and fauna is shifting or expanding northwards as the Arctic continues to warm (CAFF 2013).
-This includes non-indigenous species which may also arrive in the Arctic though increased vessel travel and may pose a serious threat to the ecosystem.
-In addition, rising carbon dioxide concentrations in the atmosphere is leading to acidification of ocean waters, impacting many groups of organisms such as plankton, shellfish, deep sea corals, fish (including larval stages of fish), and marine mammals, which rely on sound to fulfill basic life functions (acidity affects sound transmission in the marine environment), therefore altering the composition of the Arctic ecosystem (Yamamoto-Kawai et al 2009).
+This includes non-indigenous species which may also arrive in the Arctic through increased vessel travel and may pose a serious threat to the ecosystem.
+In addition, the increasing concentration of atmospheric carbon dioxide and absorption by the ocean is leading to acidification of ocean waters, and may impact many groups of organisms such as plankton, shellfish, deep sea corals, fish (including larval stages of fish), and marine mammals, which rely on sound to fulfill basic life functions (acidity affects sound transmission in the marine environment), therefore altering the composition of the Arctic ecosystem (Yamamoto-Kawai et al 2009).

-The reduction in sea ice is contributing to the expansion of industrial activities in the Arctic, including shipping, oil and gas, commercial fishing and tourism.
-These activities have the ability to impact the quality of marine habitats and the fitness of species that depend on those habitats for survival, as well as threatening the rich cultural heritage of the Arctic region.
-Acute accidental events, marine and coastal habitat alteration and additional pollution loads, some land-based, add to the incremental and cumulative pressures on the Arctic marine environment (PAME 2013a; Arctic Council 2014).
-A well-designed MPA network can add to regulatory certainty and inform sound and sustainable business plans..
-Resource users will be better able to plan development to avoid ecologically sensitive areas and reduce conflict with other interests.
+The reduction in sea ice is contributing to the increased accessibility of the Arctic for industrial activities, including shipping, oil and gas, mining, commercial fishing and tourism.
+These activities can impact the quality of marine habitats and the fitness of species that depend on those habitats for survival, as well as threatening the rich cultural heritage of the Arctic region.
+Marine and coastal habitat alteration and additional pollution loads, some land-based, add to the incremental and cumulative pressures on the Arctic marine environment (PAME 2013a; Arctic Council 2014).
+A well-designed MPA network can add to regulatory certainty and inform sound and sustainable business plans by allowing . resource users to better plan development to avoid ecologically sensitive areas and undesirable costs, and reduce conflict with other interests.

 Coastal communities have expressed concern about the impacts of environmental changes on their livelihoods and wellbeing.
 In one study on climate change impacts, public hearings held across Alaska showed that rural communities had concerns about erosion, flooding, loss of permafrost, and subsistence (impacts on fish and game) (Alaska Climate Impact Assessment Commission 2008).
 Changes in the timing of the ice season were reported to impact the frequency and timing of hunting activities, with implications for food security and nutritional health among communities that rely significantly on subsistence (Furgal and Seguin 2006).

-The complex, interconnected and trans-boundary nature of these pressures on the Arctic marine environment (Figure 1), including its peoples, requires a collaborative international response.
-Building on previous protected area work of CPAN/CAFF and other circumpolar initiatives, this framework responds to the need for enhanced protection and conservation of the coastal and offshore marine environments in light of increasing changes and pressures.
+The complex, interconnected and trans-boundary nature of these drivers of change and pressures on the Arctic marine environment , including its peoples, requires a collaborative international response.
+Building on previous protected area work of CPAN/CAFF and other circumpolar initiatives, this framework responds to the need for enhanced management and conservation of the coastal and offshore marine environments in light of increasing changes and pressures.

 Benefits of MPAs and MPA Networks

-A well-coordinated Pan-Arctic network of well-managed MPAs and other spatial conservation measures that are situated within a system of broader sustainable management practices will provide benefits beyond what individual MPAs can provide.
+A well-coordinated Pan-Arctic network of effectively-managed MPAs and other area- based conservation measures that are situated within a system of broader sustainable management practices will provide benefits beyond what individual MPAs can provide.
 Some of these benefits are described below.

-2.2.1 Ecological Resilience
+2.3.1 Ecological Resilience